-The Board received detailed reports on performance throughout 2017/18 as well as receiving assurance via the Performance & Finance Committee which holds responsibility for scrutinising performance for targeted intervention topics in particular.
+Section 7 of this Annual Governance Statement describes the approach taken by the Health Board in relation to the development of an Annual Plan for the periods 2017/18 and 2018/19.
+During 2017/18, the Board received detailed reports on performance throughout the year as well as receiving assurance via the Performance & Finance Committee which holds responsibility for scrutinising performance for targeted intervention topics in particular.